The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - Insert the prepared SD cards into the slots.

-- Connect the ACSI2STM to the Atari’s ACSI port.
+- Connect the ACSI2STM Compact to the Atari’s ACSI port.

-- Power the ACSI2STM using a USB-C cable (not included).
+- Power the ACSI2STM Compact using a USB-C cable (not included).

 - Power on the system.
 The Atari should detect the SD card as a hard drive, ready for file storage and retrieval.

-This product is intended for users familiar with basic embedded systems and vintage computer hardware.
+This product is intended for users familiar with vintage computer hardware.
 While we offer support for hardware setup and firmware installation, the firmware is provided as-is.
 It is actively and continuously developed, and we encourage users to contribute by reporting bugs and suggesting features on the GitHub repository.

 Frequently Asked Questions